maxmakovskiy/retrivium/README.md

 If the server does not recognize the command, it sends an error message to the client.

-The error must specify which condition has not been met.

-On an unknown message, the server must send an error to the client.
+On an unknown command, the server sends an error message with explanation.
+For malformed parameters, the server sends INVALID without detailed explanation.

 The client can send multiple commands during 1 session.
 Client can close connection with QUIT command or by close the socket.